-- Complete 49 hours of courses. - Take either CHIS 6010 (The Quest for Holiness and Unity: A History of a Reconciling People) or CHIS 6020 (Denominational History and Background). - Achieve a grade of C- or above in all required courses. - Maintain a minimum cumulative GPA of 2.5.
+- Complete 48 hours of courses.

+- Take either CHIS 6010 Church of God History or CHIS 6020 (Denominational History and Background).

+- Achieve a grade of C- or above in all required courses.

+- Maintain a minimum cumulative GPA of 2.5.

+- Complete 12-hour specialization of choice